-Our sixty acres in the Stags Leap District stretch from the steep hillside terraces of the Poetry Vineyard to the valley floor Twin Peaks Vineyard surrounding the winery.
+Our sixty acres in the Stags Leap District stretch from the steep hillside terraces of the Poetry Vineyard to the valley floor Rhythm Vineyard surrounding the winery.
 An additional twenty acres of Cabernet Sauvignon and Sauvignon Blanc vineyards, replanted in 2019, are located in the Calistoga sub-appellation in the northern end of Napa Valley, and the latest acquisition of eighty-six acres in Carneros is undergoing a complete replant.
 Cliff Lede Vineyards’ production is farmed by an in-house team overseen by Director of Vineyard Operations Allison Wilson and Vineyard Manager Beto Ochoa.

 The estate Poetry Vineyard, carved into a steep west-facing hillside, reaches from the highest elevations of the Stags Leap District sub-appellation to the valley floor.
 This vineyard draws its uniqueness from shallow, volcanic soils atop fractured shale.
 Due to the stressful nature of the site, planted by David Abreu with high vine density, proprietary clonal selection, and farmed to very low yields, the vines develop slowly and produce small flavorful berries.
 Wine critic Robert Parker has called our flagship Poetry Cabernet Sauvignon “bottled perfection.”
 The vineyard is primarily planted to Cabernet Sauvignon, with small blocks of Cabernet Franc and Petit Verdot.

-Nestled between two large hills at its southern boundary, the valley floor vineyard that surrounds our winery is known as the Twin Peaks Vineyard.
-In contrast to the steep rocky blocks of the hillside Poetry Vineyard, the Twin Peaks vineyard soil is composed of gravelly loam of varying depths and rock content.
+Nestled between two large hills at its southern boundary, the valley floor vineyard that surrounds our winery is known as the Rhythm Vineyard.
+In contrast to the steep rocky blocks of the hillside Poetry Vineyard, the Rhythm Vineyard soil is composed of gravelly loam of varying depths and rock content.

 We farm many small blocks of Bordeaux varieties with unique combinations of clonal selections and rootstocks.
 Situated at the northernmost edge of the Stags Leap District, this property forms the backbone of the Cliff Lede Cabernet program.